 Like the 1983 original, Christmas Vacation is based on a short story, “Christmas ’59,” written by John Hughes for National Lampoon in December 1980.
-Its literary predecessor is paid tribute to when Clark is trapped in the attic and pulls out a box of old home movies, including one labeled “Christmas ’59.”
+The flick pays homage to its literary predecessor when Clark is trapped in the attic and pulls out a box of old home movies, including one labeled “Christmas ’59.”
 (Eagle-eyed viewers might notice that when Clark is watching the film, it actually says “Christmas 1955.”)

 Though the holiday season is usually packed with Christmas-themed movies, Christmas Vacation was one of only two that were released in 1989.
 The other was John Hancock’s Prancer.
 Johnny Galecki, a.k.a.
 Rusty Griswold, starred in both.

 In both the original Vacation and European Vacation, Rusty is believed to be the older of the two Griswold children.
 In Christmas Vacation, Rusty somehow morphs into Audrey’s younger brother.

 6. The film has ties to It’s A Wonderful Life.

 In addition to footage from the Frank Capra classic actually appearing in the film, Christmas Vacation has another fun tie to It’s a Wonderful Life: Frank Capra’s grandson, Frank Capra III, is Christmas Vacation’s assistant director.

 7. The cast of Christmas Vacation was pretty impressive.